 Sometimes, when people perform particularly violent curses, their own guilt about the spectacular result leads them into a negative state that attracts bad luck.
 This rare phenomenon has contributed to a widespread belief that magick always rebounds in some way and is inherently dangerous.
 Many occultists share this belief, but we have found that it is simply not true.
 The magick itself does not punish you, and magick is usually safe.

-Despite this, the next book I publish will cover magickal protection, because I know people want and need this power.
+Despite this, the next book I publish will cover magickal protection (now available here), because I know people want and need this power.
 There are times when you need to fend off various attacks, from mild bullying to a full-on curse.

 If that’s the case, why haven’t I published protection in my previous books?
-The books published to date have contained in-built constraints and protection, along with major behind-the-scenes magick that we have employed to ensure that the workings are safe.
-In future books I will explore some of the darker sides of magick, and this can leave you more vulnerable.
-Access to protection magick will be useful, so now is the right time for this book to be released.
+The books have contained in-built constraints and protection, along with major behind-the-scenes magick that we have employed to ensure that the workings are safe.
+Other books I will explore some of the darker sides of magick, and access to protection magick is useful.
+Often, you just need to stop a bully, whether they are using magick or not.

-Whether you use magick or not, it’s easy to be the victim of an attack, from random violence and road rage, to directed hate, subconscious psychic attack and deliberate curses.
-So, I will provide protection.
+It’s easy to be the victim of an attack, from random violence and road rage, directed hate, subconscious psychic attack and deliberate curses.

-Before the book is published, though, I wanted to look at unfounded fears, because I don’t want people to go around protecting themselves when their fear is needless.
+Here, though, I want to look at unfounded fears, because I don’t want people to go around protecting themselves when fear is needless.

 I get so many messages about fear that I dug a little deeper and I found there are five main types of fear.